-My paintings delight in narrative mysteries and surreal scenes.
+My paintings delight in narrative and surreal mysteries.
 They are portals to another world where the viewer is free to escape, to daydream.
 Often humorous, sometimes poignant, my work encourages alternative thinking and a sparking of the imagination.

 I have been exploring chameleonic behavior in my work for several years.
 The chameleonic attributes of the characters in these paintings represent ideas of mindfulness, consciousness, connection and awareness of place.
 Some of my paintings reflect a longing to hide.
 Other pieces explore desires of fitting in.
-Observing my twin teenagers wrestle over who they are, wanting to both blend in and stand out simultaneously stirs up this struggle even more in my work.
-Most of us grapple with the desire of becoming part of something without completely losing ourselves.
+Observing my twin teenagers wrestle over who they are, wanting to both blend in and stand out at the same time, stirs up this struggle even more in my work.
+Most of us grapple with the desire to become part of something without completely losing ourselves.

 Most of my work can be divided into two fascinations; surreal scenes and patterned portraits.
 Both are a critical part of my practice and I cannot have one without the other.
 They work simultaneously, cross-pollinating and stretching different parts of my mind while allowing me to zoom in to create a more intimate portrait and zoom out to imagine an interesting scene.